– upgrade to industry 4.0 with wireless sensors

-With wireless IoT sensors, both production and efficiency can be improved and crashes can be predicted.
+With wireless IoT sensors, both production and efficiency can be improved and breakdowns can be predicted.
 Data can also be used for documentation/certifications.

-There are many opportunities and benefits in the concept, Internet of Things (IoT).
-More and more companies are starting to implement IoT sensors for data collection IoT as a natural part of their production.
+There are many opportunities and benefits in the concept of Internet of Things (IoT).
+More and more companies are starting to implement IoT sensors for data collection as a natural part of their production.

 When things get a language, they are able to communicate to us when e.g. critical values are exceeded and adjustments are needed.
 You will be warned right away and can avoid expensive faulty productions, ensure the quality of production is always the same and thereby achieve higher utilization of the production equipment.
 When the sensors digitally collect data, you can even automatically document your measurements.

 All you need to get started with Industry 4.0 are a few IoT sensors, a data collector and a cloud solution that can show you how to manage the data collected by the sensors.
 Xtel has developed robust sensors and data collectors specifically for the industrial environment.
 We also provide a cloud solution from which you can monitor your data as well as set critical values and alarm requirements.
 However, you can also use other standardized visualization and data processing solutions, such as MS Azure Cloud.

 Setting up our IoT system is so easy that it does not require specialized technical skills.
 Since it is wireless, it can be put up in approx. half an hour – without having to stop production.

 Avoid production stops – anticipate breakdowns